MicrosoftLearning/mslearn-mlops/docs/06-automate-model-training.md

 In this section, you connect your GitHub workflow to Azure Machine Learning and run a command job to train a model.
 The workflow uses the `AZURE_CREDENTIALS` secret you created earlier.

-1. Clone your forked `mslearn-mlops` repository to a development environment where you can edit files and push changes back to GitHub.
+1. Clone your `mslearn-mlops` repository that you created from the template to a development environment where you can edit files and push changes back to GitHub.
 1. In the cloned repository, locate the `.github/workflows/manual-trigger.yml` workflow file.
 1. Open `manual-trigger.yml` and review the existing steps.
 The workflow should:
 		- Check out the repository code.